treydempsey/hackerrank-team-formation/README.md

 ## Running

-The examples follow the same structure as the hackerrank execution requirements.
+The examples follow the same structure as the Hacker Rank execution requirements.
 Their ruby template code assumes an environment variable, OUTPUT\_PATH, is set, writing resulting data to that file.
 Input is read from the standard in.